 I always arrive at my destination early to allow time for navigating in a new facility and finding help in setting up the room if needed.
 I use roller luggage to easily transport my presentation materials.
-Once I want my audience to focus on the content of my presentation, not to be distracted by my attire. onsite I like to meet the key people who are hosting me.
+Once onsite I like to meet the key people who are hosting me.
 I wear comfortable shoes and take off my jacket while setting up and breaking down the training room.
 To ensure a smooth training session, I always double check the equipment: microphone, PowerPoint projector and handouts.